Eyelid Surgery San Francisco

 Patients with especially irritated or dry eyes need to be evaluated carefully prior to proceeding with a blepharoplasty.
 If the condition is severe enough, the patient may not be a candidate for eyelid surgery.
 Be sure to mention your own history of dry eyes to your plastic surgeon if you are ever considering blepharoplasty.

 This is a procedure that is designed to remove the extra skin that sags and hangs over the upper eyelid.
 It creates a cleaner, more contoured upper eyelid.
 Men and women may both benefit from this procedure, and the techniques are slightly different for each sex.
 The technique is also slightly different for different ethnicities.
 When appropriate, Dr. Chiu-Collins will perform conservative trimming or repositioning of fat.
 Dr. Chiu-Collins also performs upper blepharoplasty in Asian patients interested in the creation or enhancement of a double lid fold.

 The procedure is performed most frequently under local anesthesia.
 It may also be performed under IV sedation or general anesthesia, concurrently with other complementing procedures like brow lift, lower eyelid blepharoplasty, facelift, or fat transfer.
-Dr. Chiu-Collins often performs upper eyelid blepharoplasty in conjunction with ptosis repair, or upper eyelid surgery to improve ptosis, or droopy “bedroomy” eyelids.
-The determination for anesthesia type is based on patient preference, health status, concurrent procedures and cost.
+Dr. Chiu-Collins often performs upper eyelid blepharoplasty in conjunction with ptosis repair, or upper eyelid surgery to improve ptosis or droopy “bedroomy” eyelids.
+The determination of anesthesia type is based on patient preference, health status, concurrent procedures, and cost.